Ola L. Mize: Biography

 Mize was born in Albertville, Alabama, the son of a sharecropper.
 He left school after 9th grade to help support his family.
 After several years of working for low pay, he attempted to enlist in the Army, but was rejected for being too light, at 120 lb.
 He tried repeatedly to enlist and was eventually accepted, joining the Army in 1950 from Gadsden, Alabama.

 Assigned to the 82nd Airborne Division, Mize planned to finish his term of service and return to school.
 When the Korean War began, he changed his plans and reenlisted in hopes of seeing combat.
 He volunteered for a front-line unit and ended up as a sergeant in Company K of the 15th Infantry Regiment, 3rd Infantry Division.
 On June 10, 1953, his unit was manning Outpost Harry near Surang-ni, Korea, when the post came under heavy enemy attack.
 Mize organized defensive positions, rescued wounded soldiers, and engaged the enemy until reinforcements arrived about noon the next day.
 He was subsequently promoted to master sergeant and, on September 24, 1954, awarded the Medal of Honor for his actions at Outpost Harry.
 Major General Charles D.W.
-Canham, commander of the 3rd Infantry Division, presided over a pass in review by the 15th Infantry in Mize's honor prior to Mize being returned to the United States where he was presented with the medal by President Eisenhower at the White House.
+Canham, commander of the 3rd Infantry Division, presided over a pass in review by the 15th Infantry in Mize's honor prior to Mize being returned to the United States where he was presented with the Medal by President Eisenhower in Denver, Colorado.
 Mize later met President John F. Kennedy.

 Mize later joined the Special Forces where he gained a commission and served three tours of duty in the Vietnam War.
 In 1965, he was assigned to the Special Forces Training Group, where he was the Advanced Training Committee chief for SCUBA, HALO, and the SKY HOOK schools.
 Colonel Mize is credited for being the officer responsible for starting the present day Combat Divers Qualification Course in Key West, FL.
 From 1966 to 1967, he was again assigned to Vietnam with the 5th Special Forces Group where he was an Operational A, B, and C Detachment Commander and once more in 1969, where he was assigned to the 5th Special Forces Group as the Commander of the 3rd Mobile Strike Force Command (Cambodian Troops).
 During his tour while commander of B-36 3rd Mobile Strike Force he was awarded the Silver Star for Valor in 1969.

 Mize retired from the Army in 1981 as a colonel.

 Mize died of cancer on March 12, 2014, at Gadsden, Alabama, aged 82.